Paulsky/tax-switch/README.txt

 * B2BKing – Ultimate WooCommerce Wholesale and B2B Solution (+ Premium)
 * Advanced Product Fields Pro for WooCommerce
 * WooCommerce Quantity Discounts, Rules & Swatches
+* FacetWP

-If you encounter any compatibility issues with other plugins, please let us know.
+If you encounter any compatibility issues with other plugins or themes, please let us know.
 Your feedback helps us improve the plugin and extend compatibility to more third-party solutions.

 === Incompatibility ===